Customer Service Across Generations: Strategies for Every Age Group

 Omnichannel Customer Service for All Generations

-We've seen that different age groups prefer different communication channels, and meeting customers where they are builds trust and loyalty.
-The goal then is for companies to connect customer channels seamlessly while preserving the generational personalization.
+We've seen that different age groups prefer different communication channels, with Boomers overwhelmingly by phone, Gen Z by email, chat, and social media, with every generation in between falling somewhere along that spectrum.
+Meeting customers where they are is the difference between a service interaction that completes and one that gets abandoned.
+The goal is for companies to connect these channels seamlessly while preserving the generational personalization that makes each interaction feel relevant.

 An effective omnichannel system should: